Reading Time: 3 Minutes

 “We shouldn’t stop our foreign aid efforts.
 If we cease to lend a helping hand to these third world nations then we are condemning all those poor people to a life of poverty, disease, and despair!
 You don’t want all those people to starve to death do you?”

 An appeal to pity is a fallacy, but an appeal for pity is not.
 Below are two examples to clarify:

 Widow: “There is no point in this war!
 If my son is drafted to the military and is killed, then how will I survive?”

 Explanation: This argument is fallacious because the premise ‘there’s no point in this war’ is supported by an appeal to pity.

 Widow: “I am an old woman who needs support.
 If my son is drafted to the military and is killed, I will not be able to cope. ”

 Explanation: This is an appeal for pity; it is not used to support an assertion.
 Therefore, it is not fallacious.

-There’s nothing wrong with considering someone else’s situation.
+There is nothing wrong with considering someone else’s situation.
 Empathy is actually a good thing.
-However, an appeal to pity has no place in rational discourse.
+However, appeals to pity have no place in rational discourse.